apache/streampipes-website/docs/04_use-charts.md

 Charts are where persisted industrial data becomes something a user can actually read and act on.
 In StreamPipes, a chart starts with an existing dataset, turns that dataset into a query result, and then presents that result in a visualization that matches the analytical question.

-This is an important distinction from `Connect` and `Pipelines`.
-Those features bring data into StreamPipes and prepare it.
-Charts work one step later.
-They assume that the data already exists and help you ask questions such as: What happened over time?
+Charts assume that the data already exists as a a dataset and help you ask questions such as: What happened over time?
 What is the current value?
 How are two measurements related?
 Which states occurred most often?

 <ScreenshotFigure
   src="/img/2026/chart-timeseries.png"